Categories: Plastic Surgery Blog

 The “Slow is Smooth” Recovery Philosophy

-• Day 1–2: Walking and light movement encouraged to maintain circulation.
+• Day 1–2: Walking and non-strenuous movement encouraged to maintain circulation.

-• Week 4–6: Gradual reintroduction of upper-body exercises.
+• Week 4–6: Gradual reintroduction of lower and upper-body exercises.

-• After 6 weeks: Progressive return to full training, guided by comfort and healing progress.
+• After 6 weeks: Self-directed return to full training, guided by comfort and healing progress.

 Step-by-Step Return to Training